-- Eligibility for NYIT institutional scholarships, grants, and assistantships is limited to students whose campus home location is Long Island (Old Westbury), New York City (Manhattan), or online, unless otherwise stated.
+- Eligibility for NYIT institutional scholarships, grants, and assistantships is limited to students whose campus home location is Long Island, New York City, or online, unless otherwise stated.

 - NYIT reserves the right to revise its financial aid programs.
 All programs are subject to change due to modifications in government or institutional policies.
 Additional criteria and information may be obtained from the Office of Financial Aid.
 Students are responsible for reading Financial Aid Disclosures before deciding to accept or reject their financial aid.

-- NYIT institutional scholarships and grants are awarded and applicable to fall and spring semesters only.
+- Institutional scholarships and grants are awarded and applicable to fall and spring semesters only.
 Certain graduate awards, within a unique graduate program, occasionally may be available during a summer term.

 - All registered credits, for determination of eligibility, must be applicable to the student’s degree program of study.